acoustid/acoustid-server/pages/webservice.md

 normally only takes a few seconds, so if your application needs to get the imported AcoustIDs back, you can use the `wait` parameter to wait until the submissions are imported.
-It is not guaranteed that the submissions will be imported on time, so your application must be to handle the case when the submission is still in the "pending" status.
+It is not guaranteed that the submissions will be imported on time, so your application must be able to handle the case when the submission is still in the "pending" status.
 You can look up the status of the pending submissions later.